benc61116/NLP/plan.md

 You are implementing the final statistical analysis pipeline to synthesize all experimental results and test the research hypotheses with rigorous statistical methods.

 CONTEXT:
-- All experiments complete with raw results in W&B and shared/results/
+- All experiments complete with raw results in W&B and shared/results/ for four tasks
-- Hypothesis: LoRA achieves ≤3% accuracy drop AND (≥20% less drift OR ≤30% inference overhead)
+- Hypothesis: LoRA achieves ≤3% accuracy drop AND (≥20% less drift OR ≤30% inference overhead) across task types
 - Implement in analysis/statistical_analysis.py
-- Need publication-quality statistical analysis
+- Need publication-quality statistical analysis with per-task and cross-task results

 ANALYSIS COMPONENTS:
 1. PERFORMANCE COMPARISON: